brendanclarke/Helicase/S070_PHASE4_TESTING_FINAL.md

   from previous card copies.
 Add to `.gitignore`.
 - Phase-resolution table in `S070_SYSTEMS_GENERAL_CHECK_AND_REVIEW_PLAN.md`
   still shows Phases 2 and 3 as PLANNING/NOT STARTED.
+- `S070_PHASE2_LSR01_MENU_USER_FEEL.md` marks LSR-02/03/04 "verified in
+  `S070_PHASE2_IMPLEMENTATION.md`".
+That document records source/build
+  verification only, not individual per-scenario hardware results.
+- `PATTERN_DYNAMIC_STACK.md` §11 still says S069 Pass 2 hardware validation
+  is pending.
+The S070 plan records PASS on 2026-09-22.

 ---

 ## 9. Exit criteria

-- T1 and T2 complete.
+- T1, T2, and T3 complete.
 Any T1 failure gets a fix, a new image, and a rerun including the quiet-tail check.
-T2 is a predicted FAIL that opens Q2.
+T2(a) is a predicted FAIL that opens Q2.
+T3 runs after the F5/F6 code fix.
-- Q1–Q3 decided (Q2 contingent on T2 result).
+- Q1–Q4 decided (Q2 contingent on T2 result; Q4 confirmed by T3).
 - Phase-resolution table updated for Phases 2–4.
 - Session 070 handoff log written per `SESSION_HANDOFF_TEMPLATE.md`.